 Other collaborations have come on different levels and for different reasons.
-Approximately a year ago, Axia Physician Solutions, a Management Service Organization under Novant Health in North Carolina, helped stabalize a small community hospital, Ashe Memorial Hospital, with their employed physician network investment in which one of the practies was at risk with losing its Patient Centered Medical Home (PCMH) level one status.
+Approximately a year ago, Axia Physician Solutions, a Management Service Organization under Novant Health in North Carolina, helped stabilize a small community hospital, Ashe Memorial Hospital, with their employed physician network investment in which one of the practices was at risk with losing its Patient-Centered Medical Home (PCMH) level one status.

 Novant's relationship with Blue Cross Blue Shield allowed both organizations to come to the table and work out a 90-day plan, Easterling says.
 In the end, the plan protected Ashe's PCMH status and offered more favorable fee schedules.

 All the organizations were able to come to the table and work out a 90-day recovery plan, which the payer was willing to accept, Easterling says.
 In the end, that collaborative effort not only salvaged Ashe's level one PCMH status, but increased its PCMH designation to level two.

 “It is a well-known fact that healthcare reform and other disrupters within the industry are taking its toll on small to mid-sized hospitals across the U.S.,” Easterling says.
 “There is a true sense of accomplishment knowing that collaborative models play a key role in ensuring patients can continue to see their doctor.”

 Integration leads to better outcomes

 Sometimes the collaboration is a matter of better integration.
 When the Carle Foundation Hospital in Urbana, Ill., planned a now-successful merger with the Carle Clinic Association in 2010, it also came with a 250,000 member health plan, The Health Alliance.
 At first, that health plan wasn't integrated into the health system.